ltfe-ict-academy/python-beginner-course/Part_01_Introduction_to_the_Python_Ecosystem/README.md

 - [Difference Between Python 2 and 3](https://www.interviewbit.com/blog/difference-between-python-2-and-3/)
 - [Python 2 vs 3: Everything You Need to Know](https://www.datacamp.com/blog/python-2-vs-3-everything-you-need-to-know)

 Python 2 was launched in 2000; Python 3 was launched in 2008.
 The issue with Python 3 was that it wasn’t backward compatible with its predecessor.
-So many companies still rely on Python 2—fourteen years after the introduction of Python 3—because transferring codes between Python 2 vs. 3 is a lot of effort.
+Transferring codes between Python 2 vs. 3 is a lot of effort.
 It could take years.

 > It took DropBox three years to migrate, despite Guido Van Rossum working for them.